 ByBit knows how to create a perfect atmosphere for professional traders.
 It features a sophisticated spot market with over 300 crypto-to-crypto trading pairs.
-However, they put the limelight on the derivatives platform by offering multiple types of futures and perpetual contracts with up to 100x leverage.
-On top of this, the exchange employs different mechanisms to protect users against the lurking risks of margin trading and has its own insurance fund worth around 2,100 BTC.
+They also offer multiple types of future and perpetual contracts with up to 100x leverage and an insurance fund.

 In addition to the spot and derivatives markets, ByBit provides a built-in bot system, an NFT marketplace, and a few plans for passive income.
 Trading fees are slightly below the industry average and there are no deposit fees for crypto funding.
 You can also buy crypto in exchange for fiat but you must use a third-party provider for these transactions since ByBit doesn’t support fiat payments.